Fiddle-N/material-deep-black-theme/README.md

 # Material Deep Black Theme

-A theme that adds a black colour scheme to Chrome.

 In this theme, everything is black, white or grey.
 It's as simple as that.

 ### Installation